Ring (band): Sound and style

-The band were noted for their diverse music "blending all manner of riffs and noises" and for their tendency to use circus-style face-paint.
+The band was noted for its diverse music "blending all manner of riffs and noises" and for its band members' tendency to use circus-style face-paint.
 This sometimes resulted in them being accused of copying Cardiacs, a fellow musical act of the time that had emerged some years previously and were already renowned for their eclectic and unique sound, as well as their manically exaggerated stagecraft and use of face-paint.
-Commenting on the Zag And The Coloured Beads homepage, one unidentified member or associate of Ring (allegedly singer Jonny Karma) has admitted that Ring's final cassette album, Nervous Recreations, sounded "transparently in awe of Cardiacs."
+Commenting on the Zag And The Coloured Beads homepage, one unidentified member or associate of Ring (allegedly singer Jonny Karma) has admitted that Ring's final cassette album, Nervous Recreation, sounded "transparently in awe of Cardiacs."

 History

 Ring evolved out of the south London experimental rock scene of the 1980s and played frequently at London free festivals of the time.
 The band released three cassette albums and had a shifting line-up in which members used a variety of pseudonyms.

 The two consistent core members were Ian "Zag" Faichne (guitar, synthesizer, vocals, percussion) and Robert White (bass, synthesizer, vocals and guitar).
 Other key members included Bronwen Grieves (synthesizer and vocals) and Mick Oynugulos (drums), both of whom played on the first two cassette albums.
 Michael Tubb contributed to the middle period of Ring activity, playing guitar on the second cassette album (O De Dun Dun).
-Greaves and Oynuglos left the band before the third cassette album Nervous Recreations, for which White and Zag were joined by a new line-up including Christian "Bic" Hayes (guitar, synthesizer, vocals), Adrian (percussion) and Stompy and Jonny Karma (vocals).
+Greaves and Oynuglos left the band before the third cassette album Nervous Recreation, for which White and Zag were joined by a new line-up including Christian "Bic" Hayes (guitar, synthesizer, vocals), Adrian (percussion) and Stompy and Jonny Karma (vocals).

-It is not precisely recorded when Ring came to an end, but it seems likely that the band petered out in 1990 following White and Hayes' recruitment into Levitation - a band with much more music industry interest (and consequently larger demands regarding time and commitment) than their other projects).
+It is not precisely recorded when Ring came to an end, but it seems likely that the band petered out in 1990 following White and Hayes' recruitment into Levitation—a band with much more music industry interest (and consequently larger demands regarding time and commitment) than their other projects.

 Musical connections and further activity

-Ring had a longstanding connection with Zag And The Coloured Beads with whom they shared three members at various times (Ian Faichne, Robert White, and Michael Tubb) and Bing Organ's Beastly Scrapings (two members - Michael Tubb and Rachel Howard) during the middle period.
+Ring had a longstanding connection with Zag And The Coloured Beads with whom they shared three members at various times (Ian Faichne, Robert White, and Michael Tubb) and Bing Organ's Beastly Scrapings (two members—Michael Tubb and Rachel Howard) during the middle period.

 As previously mentioned, Robert White and Christian Hayes both joined Levitation in 1990, from which Hayes went on to form Dark Star.
 White later set up The Milk And Honey Band in 1994, in which he was joined by Michael Tubb in 1999.

 Roughly parallel to his time with Ring, Christian Hayes was working with The Dave Howard Singers and subsequently Cardiacs.
 He would also work with Panixsphere, Heather Nova and The Pet Shop Boys.
 He currently works as a solo artist under the name of Mikrokosmos.

+In 2019 and 2023, respectively, O De Dun Dun and Nervous Recreation were digitally reissued in remastered form.